Tulsi Gabbard: Tenure

-Also on August 20, Gabbard announced a 50% cut in Office of the Director of National Intelligence staff and a $700 million reduction in its annual funding.
-According to the Federal News Network, Gabbard had already reduced ODNI staff by 25%; the BBC reported it was unclear if the 50% reduction were from a baseline before or after the 25% reduction.
+In August 2025, Gabbard implemented a 50% cut in the Office of the Director of National Intelligence staff and a $700 million reduction in its annual funding.
+According to the Federal News Network, Gabbard had already reduced ODNI staff by 25%; the BBC reported it was unclear if the 50% reduction was from a baseline before or after the 25% reduction.
+Gabbard also revoked the security clearances of 37 U.S. officials, who were accused of "politicizing and manipulating intelligence, leaking classified intelligence without authorization, and/or committing intentional egregious violations of tradecraft standards".
+The officials included those involved in assessments on Russia's efforts to interfere in the 2016 election and others who worked on national security under former Presidents Biden and Obama, and those who signed a letter supporting the impeachment inquiry into President Trump.